 The diploma course takes approximately 3 years to complete, while degree courses may take either 3 or 4 years to complete (4 years in Scotland).
 Once you have qualiﬁed as a nurse it is possible to work in hospitals, GP surgeries, different types of clinics, nursing or residential homes amongst others.
 Some nurses also work within the Prison Service, Armed Forces or even on leisure cruise ships, if they are fortunate enough to obtain such a position.

-The role of a nurse is basically to focus on the needs of individuals rather than specialising in speciﬁc diseases, illnesses or conditions.
+The role of a nurse is to focus on the needs of individuals rather than specialising in speciﬁc diseases, illnesses or conditions.
 The modern day nurse will also be available to provide care, counselling and guidance to families and individuals whenever there is a requirement for this.
+Working as Nurse is a highly rewarding career, which will benefit you both professionally and personally.
+Not only do Nurses have license to practice the most up to date and modern medical treatments, but they will see things which most people might never experience in their career.
+These experiences can be both good and bad, but ultimately they make you a stronger and better professional.

 • Adult Nursing